HoshinoRei/typescript-bark-sdk/README.md

 ## Introduction

-A SDK for Bark written in TypeScript.
+An SDK for Bark written in TypeScript.

 ### Features